kindsoldier/stm32-f1-pure-opencm3/README.md

 No guarantees.
 This code is given only as an sample.

-But must work good. =) I try to write/publish a 'robust' code.
+But must work good. =) I try to publish a good code.

 Also can see http://wiki.unix7.org/mcu/start